-However, as mentioned in Section~\ref{sec:related}, the modeling approach there is fundamentally incompatible with the setting for transaction fee mechanisms.
-Besides these, Roughgarden~\cite{roughgardeneip1559,roughgardeneip1559-ec} also presented a comprehensive list of open questions, most of which remain unanswered.
+Other works also use cryptography to help alleviate strategic manipulations on transaction ordering~\cite{fairblock,fairordering}.
+Whether we can apply such techniques to TFMs is an interesting future direction, and a subsequent work by Shi, Chung, and Wu~\cite{crypto-decentralized-mech} took an initial step at exploring this direction. \item So far, we assume that the block reward (besides the transaction fees) paid to the miner is a constant that does not affect our game-theoretic analysis.
+It is interesting to explore what the mathematical implications are when the block reward need not be a constant and can depend on the bids included in the block.
+For example, this may mean that the miner revenue could even exceed the total user payment. \item Our burning second price mechanism demonstrates a tradeoff between resilience and efficiency of the mechanism which is inevitable as shown by our impossibility result.
+However, we currently do know know whether the burning second price mechanism achieves optimal efficiency (in terms of the utilization of on-chain space and money burnt) for every choice of $\gamma$.
+This is another exciting direction for future work. \end{itemize}

 \ignore{ \elaine{TODO: rewrite} Decentralized cryptocurrencies provide a new playground for mechanism design, and at the same time, raise exciting new challenges that require us to depart significantly from traditional modeling techniques and assumptions. \ignore{ For example, we can no longer assume a trusted mediator, and parties can more easily enter binding side contracts through the smart contracts provided by modern cryptocurrencies.